 Organizational

-Once you have taken care of individual needs to ensure buy-in of your team members, you can turn to the next step, which is the organization as a whole.
+Once you have addressed individual needs to ensure buy-in from your team members, you can move on to the next step: the organization as a whole.

 What are your current practices, office style, and daily routines?
 Are there issues that are constantly coming up or that keep productivity from happening easily?
-What office procedures are there that need to be handled for change to take place successfully?
+What office procedures need to be handled for the change to take place successfully?

 Enterprise